MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot.md

 3. In the **New User** dropdown list, select **Application User**.

 4. On the **New User** page, enter or select the following information:
-    - **User Name**: User name of the bot.
-This name won't be displayed in the chat widget.
     - **Application ID**: An application ID for any valid (non-expired) application created in Azure Active Directory (Azure AD) for the same tenant.
 This ID is not used by the bot in Omnichannel for Customer Service.
-    - **Full Name**: Name of the bot to be displayed in the chat widget or conversation.
-    - **Primary Email**: Enter a dummy email address.
-This email address is not used by the bot in Omnichannel for Customer Service.
     - **User type**: Select **Bot application user**.
     - **Bot application ID**: The bot's application ID from Azure AD that you copied in the previous step.
     - **Bot handle**: Enter the bot handle from the Bot profile settings.

     If you've added the Azure bot service to conversational IVR, then update the following fields:
-    - **Cognitive Services Subscription Key**: Enter the KEY 1 or KEY 2 value from the [cognitive speech service resource](voice-channel-azure-bot-service.md) that you created earlier.
+    - **Cognitive Services Subscription Key**: Enter the KEY 1 or KEY 2 value from the [cognitive speech service resource](/azure/cognitive-services/cognitive-services-apis-create-account?tabs=multiservice%2Cwindows) that you created earlier.
     - **Cognitive Services Region**: Enter the Location/Region value from the cognitive speech service resource that you created earlier.

     For more information on creating an application user, see [Create an application user](/dynamics365/customer-engagement/developer/use-multi-tenant-server-server-authentication#create-an-application-user--associated-with-the-registered-application--in-).